rohitsuratekar/CardioPipeLine/README.md

 However, the user can provide their own FASTA or SRA files for the analysis.
 In order to modify the default options, refer to the appropriate rules in the respective `rules/filename.smk` files.
+Please read [wiki](https://github.com/rohitsuratekar/CardioPipeLine/wiki) for more details.

  ![cardio](https://user-images.githubusercontent.com/8757115/94266211-1a246400-ff3a-11ea-9f9a-d28527f75014.png)